Zeus99x/resume/README.md

 ## Prerequisites

 Before you start, you’ll need a few tools.
-Don’t worry—the setup is straightforward, and the instructions assume a Windows system (though they can be adapted for other operating systems).
+Don’t worry the setup is straightforward, and the instructions assume a Windows system (though they can be adapted for other operating systems).

 1. **Git**: A version control system to manage your files.
 Download it from [git-scm.com](https://git-scm.com/).
 2. **Python**: Required for the Pelican static site generator.
 Get it at [python.org](https://python.org/).